 2. Peppermint oil

 Oral hygiene aside, peppermint works as an extremely versatile essential oil.
-Peppermint oil is the scented oil to keep you awake.
-Research conducted by Dr. William Denver from the University of Cincinnati discovered that regular use of peppermint oil increases your alertness by 30%.
+Peppermint oil is the scented oil that keeps you awake.
+Research conducted by Dr. William Denver from the University of Cincinnati discovered that the regular use of peppermint oil increases your alertness by 30%.

 3. Frankincense oil